 5. Determine the audience’s knowledge level

-Another way to know how long a blog post should be is by determining the knowledge level of the audience.
+Another way to know how long a blog post should be is by assessing determining the knowledge level of the audience.

 But if you’re writing for CEOs and decision-makers, they’ll be well-versed with why project management software is necessary.
 You can jump straight to listing out the best available software or mention tips on how they can choose one — a much shorter article compared to the previous one.